chmouel/jira-ohsofancy/README.md

 # Usage

-It is pretty much interactive at the moment so it will ask you for whatever you fields it needs to.
+Unless you override it with a flag (see `--help` for details) it will ask you interactively with `fzf` what's needed to create an issue.

+You can set default with environment variable for example `JIRA_PROJECT` will be used unless specified with the `--project` flag.

 # Demo